postsharp/Metalama.Documentation/content/conceptual/using/debugging-aspect-oriented-code.md

 # Debugging aspect-oriented code

 In this section, we illustrate how to debug aspect-oriented code using the Visual Studio debugger.
-This builds on our previous discussion about how aspects transform your code, which included a side-by-side comparison of the original and transformed code at <xref:preview-metalama-diff>.
+This builds on our previous discussion about how aspects transform your code, which included a side-by-side comparison of the original and transformed code as described at <xref:understanding-your-code-with-aspects>.

 ## Steps to debug aspect-oriented code